OpenMoonRay/openmoonray-docs/docs/scene-classes/geometry/RdlMeshGeometry.md

         default: 2.0

-        <p class="jekyll-theme-minimal scene-class-attr-comment">The maximum resolution to tessellate a mesh.
+        <p class="scene-class-attr-comment">The maximum resolution to tessellate a mesh.
 An edge on input face will be tessellated to at most n segments when "mesh resolution" is set to n.
 If "adaptive error" is set to 0, every edge on input face will be uniformly tessellated to "mesh resolution".
 Otherwise renderer will adaptively tessellate mesh based on camera information</p>

     </p>